Seayok/Best-Effort-Planning-SAT/README.md

 * `(CS, Action with arguments)`: For each controller state `CS`, it prints what actions are applied in it.
 * `(CS, Action name, CS)`: For each controller state `CS`, it prints the action applied in that state (without arguments, for action with arguments check second section) and successor `CS`.
 * `(CS1, CS2)`: The controller can evolve from `CS1` to `CS`.
 In other words, the action applied in `CS1` may lead to controller state `CS2`.

-## Dual FOND planning

-The paper talks about what we call *Dual FOND planning*.
-Dual FOND problems are those in which some actions are *fair* and some are *unfair*.
-To set some action (or actions) as unfair, add `_unfair_` as the last part of the action name in the *pddl* file.
-The planner will then set this action as unfair.